How Many Jokes Are In A Minute Of Stand-up Comedy Material?

 Can you imagine having to memorize and rehearse 360 individual jokes?

-Plus, given that fact that much of Steve Wright’s material is not usually connected in any way…
+Plus, given the fact that much of Steven Wright’s material is not usually connected in any way…

-Don’t get me wrong — every professional comedian who is able to kill audiences with consistency spends a tremendous time rehearsing, especially new material.
+Don’t get me wrong — every professional comedian who is able to kill audiences with consistency spends a tremendous amount of time rehearsing, especially new material.

-While extensive rehearsal time is still needed to deliver a flawless stand-up comedy routine, less time is needed overall when it comes getting stand-up comedy material ready for the stage.
+• While extensive rehearsal time is still needed to deliver a flawless stand-up comedy routine, less time is needed overall when it comes to getting stand-up comedy material ready for the stage.

-Once a topic has been introduced by a comedian, the audience should know what the comedian is talking about and the comedian can spend time on reacting to aspects of the topic, as opposed to starting with a new set-up for a topic every 10 seconds or so.
+• Once a topic has been introduced by a comedian, the audience should know what the comedian is talking about, and the comedian can spend time reacting to aspects of the topic, as opposed to starting with a new setup for a topic every 10 seconds or so.

-Beyond the initial topic set-up information, they actually tend to generate an average 8-10+ laughs per performing minute.
+Beyond the initial topic setup information, they actually tend to generate an average of 8-10+ laughs per performing minute.

 Final Thoughts